Sohn Suk-hee: Early life and education

-1984-2013: MBC
+1984–2013: MBC

 Sohn Suk-hee joined MBC in 1984 as an announcer.
 In 1985, he became an anchor of 1minute News, Morning News and Work Site 85.
 He was also an MC of Teenager Special.
 In 1986, he was an anchor of the Midnight News and Here is MBC.
 He was an MC of Health at 100 years.
 In 1987, he became the weekend anchor of MBC Newsdesk until 1989.
 In 1989, he became the main anchor for the Sunday news programme, News Center and an MC of Scholarship Quiz.
 In 1990, he became an anchor of the Evening News.

 In 1992, he joined the MBC labor union.
 That same year, Sohn participated in a strike after MBC did not air an episode of famed investigative journalism program PD Note, which was about a prediction about a collapse of rural economy caused by the 1992 Uruguay Round.
-MBC's CEO at the time, who wanted the ruling party to rule continuously, estimated that the episode would bring disadvantage to the ruling party at the next presidential election.
+MBC's CEO at the time, who was a known supporter of the Roh Tae-woo government, had ordered that the episode be cut since it would be disadvantageous to the ruling party at the next presidential election.
 Many MBC journalists decided to go on a strike to clamour for transition of MBC to an impartial broadcasting company, and Sohn was one of them.
 The strike lasted 52 days, and Sohn was arrested for leading the strike and was detained in Yeongdeungpo detention center with several of his colleagues during the strike.
 During his detention, he drew attention by speaking, "Do not change what you think is right.
 Keep your principle before you die."

-In 1993, he came back with being an MC of Making Mornings, Choice, Saturday is Good, and An Opening Dawn.
+In 1993, he returned to his post and presented Making Mornings, Choice, Saturday is Good, and An Opening Dawn.
 In 1994, he made his return to breakfast television by anchoring for News Wide, and its successors MBC News Today (1995), Good Morning, Korea (1997) and Morning News 2000 (1999-2000).
 He also hosted both Jazz Concert in the Midsummer Night and the 1994 MBC Riverside Music Festival.
 He was also the host of Sohn's Morning.
 In 1996, he was an MC of Police, Finding Suspects.
 In 1997, he hosted a documentary Sohn Suk-hee's Adventure to America.
 In 2000, he was a MC of 2000 Today.
 He was an MC of Wow!
 What a Wonderful World and Media Criticism in 2001.
 He also hosted the radio show Sohn Suk-hee's Focus until 2013.
-He also hosted 100-Minute Debate, which went on to become one of the most popular talkshows in Korea from 2002 to 2009.
+He also hosted 100-Minute Debate, which went on to become one of the most popular talk shows in Korea from 2002 to 2009.
 In 2010, he narrated the documentary Lion Queen.

-On 9 May 2013, Sohn Suk-hee was named the new president of JTBC’s news reporting department.
+On 9 May 2013, Sohn Suk-hee was named the new president of JTBC's news reporting department.
 And he said that officially, "I know there is opposition to my choice.
 But I hope people can wait for me to carry out what I have been contemplating about true journalism.
 I will do my best to let them understand it in the future."